willanderson/willanderson.xyz/_projects/introducing-denim.md

   execute.

-  The campaign centered around a central message: Denim You Can Get Behind.
-The company sourced high-quality Japanese denim that typically retailed for double the price.
-We manufactured it at a cutting-edge factory in Vietnam that used substantially less waste than typical.
+  The campaign centered around one message: Denim You Can Get Behind.
+The company sourced high-quality Japanese denim that typically retails for double the price.
+We manufactured it at a cutting-edge factory in Vietnam that used substantially less waste than the industry average.
 And the styles felt both timeliness and relevant, with cuts that were flattering across a diverse range of body types.

-  To support the launch, I designed multi-week, interactive portal that both hyped the product and educated our customer's about the denim industry.
+  To support the launch, I designed a multi-week, interactive portal that hyped the product and educated our customer's about the denim industry.
 Along with housing 2 teaser commercials, the site evolved week-to-week, zooming out to reveal more details and story as the launch grew closer.
 In addition, my team shipped  an entirely new shopping experience for the e-commerce site (we called it Denim Shop).
 These updates made it easier for customers to explore our fits and preview them across different body types.
 items:
   - asset: /assets/images/denim01.png
   - asset: /assets/images/denim02.png